johannesstroebele91/mongodb-library/7_security-and-authentication/create-users-and-login.md

-# Authentication and Authorization

-_User can be Created and given roles_
+# 1. Setup authentication and authorization by creating the first user

+If you decided to

+- secure your database via
+- authentication and authorization AND
+- now users exist until now
+- you need to follow the following steps:

+1. Staring the MongoDB server locally with the
+   - `--auth parameter`
+   - e.g. `mongod --dbpath C:\mongodb\data --auth`
+2. Connect from a client (mongo, mongosh) application via these options:
+   1. option `mongo`
+   2. option `mognosh`
+   3. option`mongo`
+3. Switch to the admin database `use admin`
-1. Create a user via `createUser()` with a
+4. Add a user
-   - username and password
+   - with username and password AND
+   - a role (group of privileges)
-   - on a database (e.g. admin),
+   - for one, multiple, or all databases (e.g. admin),
-     - which does not limit the authentication
-     - to this one database
-2. Assign at least one role to the user to give privileges
+   - e.g. `db.createUser({user: "admin", password: "admin", roles: ["userAdminAnyDatabase"]})`
+5. Loggin via these two options if a users exists
+   1. option: `mongo -u test -p test --authenticationDatabase admin`
+   2. option (especially if you use mongosh):
+      1. switch to the respective db e.g. `use admin`
+      2. authenticate `db.auth('username', 'password)'`
-3. Update the users if needed
+6. Update the users if needed

-# Login
+# 2. Login after setup

 _Users can loggin by_